mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 * Specified accounts deactivated permanently.
 * No attendance at Mozilla spaces, or events, or events where people involved (in any capacity) are in attendance
 * Mozilla NDA revoked permanently.
+* Permission to use the [Mozilla trademark](https://www.mozilla.org/en-US/foundation/trademarks/policy/) are revoked.
 * All community leadership roles permanently suspended

 ### Level 7: All Mozilla, All Areas Permanent Ban